 To learn more about the Part D program’s success click here.

 Since its creation, Medicare Today has monitored Part D’s impact on seniors through our annual Senior Satisfaction Survey.
 Seniors have consistently reported high satisfaction with the Part D program.

-In fact, nearly 9 in 10 seniors enrolled in Part D are satisfied with their coverage and 85 percent of seniors think their Part D plan is a good value.
-Additionally, 93 percent say their plans are convenient to use and 86 percent believe that their plan works well and without hassle.
+In fact, nearly 9 in 10 seniors enrolled in Part D are satisfied with their coverage and over 80 percent of seniors think their Part D plan is a good value.
+Additionally, seniors consistently say their plans are convenient to use and over 80 percent believe that their plan works well and without hassle.